sapkotaroshan2000/VU_July2025/README.md

-# NetWatch Agent – Website Monitoring with AWS CDK
+# Site Watcher – Website Monitoring with AWS CDK

 ## Overview
-NetWatch Agent is a cloud‑based monitoring tool that checks the availability and response time of multiple websites.
+Site Watcher is a cloud‑based monitoring tool that checks the availability and response time of multiple websites.
 It runs automatically on a schedule using AWS Lambda and EventBridge, and sends custom metrics to Amazon CloudWatch for real‑time tracking.

 The system includes: